neskweek/LightSaberOS/README.md

 ________________________________________________________________________________

 ## SET UP YOUR PC:

+For people who don't want to use Eclipse Arduino, and prefer use Arduino IDE (which is really simpler if you d'on't plan to code) please click [this link to download Pert (per1234) fork of LSOS] (https://github.com/per1234/LightSaberOS)

 1. Download and install [Java Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 Download the right file for your OS
 2. Download [Arduino Eclipse v3.0](http://www.baeyens.it/)